Tizthebeast/Web/Plan.md

+for v0.0.7:

-working with Express to make the Web Authentication Functional
+1- working with Express to make the Web Authentication Functional.

+2- adding .env to server file.